polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/basic-dapp/part-2-query-balances.md

 yarn start;
 ```

-If you run this example, you will get a table with all our testing accounts, their address and their balance.
+If you run this example, you will get a table with all our testing accounts, their addresses, and their balances.
 ![All balances](/docs/tutorials/basic-dapp/assets/part-2-3.jpg)

 ## 2.4 Good to know

 It is worth mentioning that the funds in `freeBalancee` of an account might **not** be available to transfer.
-An account could very well have funds, but if for example those are staked (a.k.a bonded) for validating, you might not be able to transfer them although `freeBalance` is not null.
-If you want to show the balance available to transfer, this is computed in a so-called `api-derive`, have a look at the `available` field returned by [`derive.balances.all`](https://github.com/polkadot-js/api/blob/master/packages/api-derive/src/balances/all.ts).
+An account could very well have funds, but if for example those are staked (a.k.a bonded) for validating, you might not be able to transfer them even though `freeBalance` is not null.
+If you want to show the balance available to transfer, this is computed in a so-called `api-derive`.
+Have a look at the `available` field returned by [`derive.balances.all`](https://github.com/polkadot-js/api/blob/master/packages/api-derive/src/balances/all.ts).

-The `derive api`, as its name suggest, is not a direct query to the node.
-It is rather a concatenation and derivation of multiple queries, to end up serving information that are not directly accessible by the node.
+The `derive api`, as its name suggests, is not a direct query to the node.
+It is rather a concatenation and derivation of multiple queries to serve information that is not directly accessible by the node.
 A popular one is [`derive.chain.bestNumber`](https://github.com/polkadot-js/api/blob/master/packages/api-derive/src/chain/bestNumber.ts) to get the latest block number.
 Have a look at [the repo](https://github.com/polkadot-js/api/blob/master/packages/api-derive/src/).
 Unfortunately, those `api` endpoints are only documented in the code for now.

 Substrate is a framework to build blockchains.
-The `--dev` node that we are querying in this part contains a `Balances` [*S*ubstrate *R*untime *M*odule *L*ibrary a.k.a srml](https://substrate.dev/rustdocs/v1.0/srml_balances/index.html) that keeps track of the balance of each account on the blockchain.
-Not every Substrate chain will have this `Balances` module.
+The `--dev` node that we are querying in this part contains a Balances module from the [*S*ubstrate *R*untime *M*odule *L*ibrary a.k.a SRML](https://substrate.dev/rustdocs/v1.0/srml_balances/index.html), which keeps track of the balance of each account on the blockchain.
+Not every Substrate chain will have this Balances module.
 However, any module that is integrated into a Substrate node can be queried using `api.query.section.method`.

 [Part 3 - Transfer funds ->](part-3-transfer-funds.md)